Home ImprovementPlumbing Rates in Australia in 2024

-Aussies are al fresco lifestyle lovers.
+Aussies are al fresco dining lovers.
 And this comes as no surprise, considering the warm climate we enjoy most of the year in many regions in the country.
 The nation “runs” outdoors at every opportunity, be it to relax with a book under a tree, to do a bit of gardening or to set up the BBQ before some dear dinner guests arrive.
 Well, this post will focus on exactly that – what it takes to enjoy outdoor cooking and eating, in terms of cost.

-Outside cooking facilities come in all shapes and forms, from simple portable devices and complex stone-built grill sets to whole kitchens … And we’ll all agree that there’s nothing more satisfying than having a fully functioning outside kitchen that makes life so much easier.
+Outside cooking facilities come in all shapes and forms, from simple portable devices and complex stone-built grill sets to whole kitchens… And we’ll all agree that there’s nothing more satisfying than having a fully functioning outside kitchen that makes life so much easier.

 There are various types of outdoor kitchen designs, from custom-made to prefabricated modular units that just need assembling and fitting.
 And all these come with a different price tag.
 Also, the size and the complexity of your exterior cooking space comes as an important pricing factor, not just the materials.
-You could be budgeting a few thousands for a simple covered structure, a small wood-fueled stove with an oven and a handy worktop.
+You could be budgeting a few thousand for a simple covered structure, a small wood-fueled stove with an oven and a handy worktop.
 Or you could fork out a 5- to 6-figure sum for a complete and fully operating kitchenette with a sink, fridge-freezer and a wine cooler.

 But let’s explore a more detailed price breakdown of the different aspects that make up the final outdoor kitchen cost.

-Not all outdoor property improvement projects require a council approval.
+Not all outdoor property improvement projects require council approval.
 Still, it will be your responsibility to check with the local authorities, whether you need some sort of permission and how much it costs.
 Generally, any type of demolition and construction work (from scratch) should be endorsed by a local building official.